Noah Brown (American football)

-Noah Brown (born January 6, 1996) is an American professional football wide receiver for the Washington Commanders of the National Football League (NFL).
+Noah Brown (born January 6, 1996) is an American professional football wide receiver.
 He played college football for the Ohio State Buckeyes, winning a national championship in 2015 before being selected by the Dallas Cowboys in the seventh round of the 2017 NFL draft.
-Brown has also played for the Houston Texans.
+Brown has also played for the Houston Texans and Washington Commanders.
 With the Commanders in 2024, he caught a game-winning Hail Mary pass as time expired in a play known as the Hail Maryland.

 Early life

 A resident of the Flanders section of Mount Olive Township, New Jersey, Brown attended Pope John XXIII Regional High School in Sparta, New Jersey.
 He missed his sophomore season after breaking his ribs in the first game.
-As a junior, he had 41 receptions for 630 yards and six touchdowns.
+As a junior, Brown had 41 receptions for 630 yards and six touchdowns.

-As a senior, he recorded 41 receptions for 857 yards, 14 receiving touchdowns and 7 rushing touchdowns, helping his team reach the Non-Public Group III final and receiving All-New Jersey honors by the Newark Star-Ledger.
-He committed to Ohio State University to play college football.
+As a senior, Brown recorded 41 receptions for 857 yards, 14 receiving touchdowns, and seven rushing touchdowns, helping his team reach the Non-Public Group III final and receiving All-New Jersey honors by the Newark Star-Ledger.
+Brown committed to Ohio State University to play college football.
 He finished with over 3,000 all-purpose yards and 42 touchdowns, after playing at wide receiver, running back and kick returner.

 Brown was a highly sought after prospect that received many offers from Virginia Tech, Notre Dame, Penn State, Michigan State, Pittsburgh, and USC.
 He had multiple visits to Columbus in 2013 and opted to shut down his recruiting early and commit to Ohio State five months before National Signing Day.

 College career

-As a true freshman in 2014, he played in all 14 games in a backup role, including the 2015 College Football Playoff National Championship victory over Oregon.
+As a true freshman in 2014, Brown played in all 14 games in a backup role, including the 2015 College Football Playoff National Championship victory over Oregon.
 He had one reception for nine yards and one run for a 4-yard loss, while playing wide receiver, H-back and special teams.

-The next year, he excelled in spring practice and was expected to earn the starting wide receiver job, until suffering a broken left tibia and fibula late in fall camp during a non-contact drill, forcing him to redshirt for the 2015 season.
+The next year, Brown excelled in spring practice and was expected to earn the starting wide receiver job, until suffering a broken left tibia and fibula late in fall camp during a non-contact drill, forcing him to redshirt for the 2015 season.
 The injury was serious enough to require two separate surgeries.

 As a sophomore in 2016, Brown returned and started in all 13 games.
 He had 32 receptions (second on the team) for 402 yards and 7 touchdowns (tied for the team lead).
-In the third game against the University of Oklahoma, he tied a school record with 4 receiving touchdowns, while totaling 5 receptions for 72 yards.
-After the season, he decided to forgo his remaining two years of eligibility and enter the 2017 NFL draft.
+In the third game against the University of Oklahoma, Brown tied a school record with four receiving touchdowns, while totaling five receptions for 72 yards.

+On January 7, 2017, Brown announced via Twitter that he decided to forgo his senior season and enter the NFL draft.